Nitrino/easysubs/README.md

   <img src="./docs/img/chrome-store.png" alt="chrome store" width="220px">
 </a>

+Will be available soon in other stores.

-#### Install dev version:
+#### Install dev version

 1. Download and unzip [current repository](https://github.com/Nitrino/easysubs/archive/master.zip)
-2. Open chrome extensions page `chrome://extensions/`
+2. Open extensions page:
+    * For Chrome: `chrome://extensions/`
+    * For Firefox: `about:debugging#/runtime/this-firefox`
+    * For Opera: `opera://extensions`
+    * For Yandex browser: `browser://tune/`
-3. Turn on developer mode
+3. Turn on developer mode (for all except Yandex browser)
+4. Load unpacked extension:
-4. Click to `Load unpacked` button and select `dist` folder
+    * For Chrome and Opera: Click to `Load unpacked` button and select `dist` folder
+    * For Firefox: Click to `Load temporary Add-on...` button and select `dist` folder
+    * For Yandex browser: Drag and drop `dist` folder to extensions page

-To upgrade you have to download the new version again.
+> To upgrade you have to download the new version again.

 ## Features